pointel-com-br/www.pointel/public/pibook/Engenharia de Software e Sistemas - XP.md

 e) No Sprint.

-Item.
 10. (AOCP/ SUSIPE-PA- 2018) Sobre as práticas do XP (Extreme Programming), assinale a alternativa INCORRETA.